 If you have ♠Q , then you are required to play it because the trick is already won by ♠A .
 If you cannot follow, but have a queen of a different suit - for example ♦Q then you are obliged to play it.
 If you don't have any queens and you can't follow suit anymore, you can play any card.

 In this example, clubs ♣ is the trump suit, so the trick is currently won by ♣5 .
 If you still have hearts ♥ , it is of course mandatory to follow suit.
 If you no longer have any hearts ♥ , but you still have, for example, ♣10 , then you must overtrump with ♣10 .
-If you only have lower clubs, for example maximum ♣3 , you are not allowed to throw ♣ clubs and you must play a card of a different suit, unless you have no other choice.
+If you only have lower clubs, for example maximum ♣3 , you can play any card you want.

 As with many card games, there are often minor variations of the rules in circulation.
 However, the best way to learn the game is to play!